 The three islands are lined up just off the northwest tip of Lombok, Indonesia and to the west of Bali.
 If you wonder which Gili Islands to go to here are the breakdown:

-Gili Air is the closes to the mainland and it has plenty of palm trees shading stylish bungalows.
+Gili Air is the closest to the mainland and it has plenty of palm trees shading stylish bungalows.
 It is also the place to catch the most beautiful sunset and sunrise.

 Go for the last chance to bask in real island life that is both serene and still rich with flora and fauna the way it has been for years and years.
 Think of a mix of reggae beats while you sip your drink staring out horizon accompanied by gentle lapping waves.
 To top it off there is no hustle and bustle of motorized vehicles leaving the place serene and air clean.